 Thus, to determine the annual payment to satisfy a $100,000, 5-year loan at 6% per annum:

 Payment = $100,000 / 4.21236 = $23,739.64

-The five payments of $23,739.64 will exactly pay off the $100,000 loan plus all interest.
+The five payments of $23,739.64 will exactly pay off the $100,000 loan plus all interest at a 6% annual rate.
 Simply stated, the payments on a loan are just the loan amount divided by the appropriate present value factor.
 To fully prove this point, look at the following typical loan amortization table.
 This table shows how each payment is applied to first satisfy the accumulated interest for the period, and then reduce the principal.
-Note that the final payment will extinguish the remaining principal.
+Note that the final payment will extinguish any remaining principal.

 The journal entries associated with the preceding loan would flow as follows:

 Note that some scenarios may involve payments at the beginning of each period, while other scenarios might require end-of-period payments.
 Later chapters of this book include additional future and present value calculations for alternatively timed payment streams (e.g., present value of an annuity with payments at the beginning of each period).